Top Five IT Improvement Resolutions for 2022

 - Explore other options that allow you and your team the flexibility to work from the office and from home.

-Employees who are most familiar with your system can train other staff or pay for training.
+Employees who are most familiar with your system can train other staff or pay for training from a third party service.

 If you have in-house IT resources, provide a professional development budget so they can upgrade skills and stay on top of new technologies.

-Recently there has been a dramatic shift for staff to work from home.
-As many people are using laptops and personal devices it is a very good idea to review if this introduces new vulnerabilities for security breaches or data loss.
+As many people are using laptops and personal devices it is a very good idea to review if this introduces new vulnerabilities for security breaches or potential data loss.

 We’ve created a great post for readers on 7 Practical Steps to Improve IT Security.
 Read more for full detail, but here is a bullet list of the 7 steps plus some additional steps for working remotely: